5/8/2025

 speaker

 Hi, this is Jenny Shen on for Dave.
-I apologize if I've missed this, if you had mentioned it, but can you remind us what the margin profile is of the migrant related revenue versus your core business?
-And then just clearly on tariffs, I know we've spoken about the expected impact on your fleet and the cost to manage your fleet, but do you have any potential risk from tariffs on some of your medical equipment that you use and wearable devices in the home?
+I apologize if I missed this, if you had mentioned it, but can you remind us what the margin profile is of the migrant-related revenue versus your core business?
+And then just quickly on tariffs, I know we've spoken about the expected impact on your fleet and the cost to manage your fleet.
+But do you have any potential risk from tariffs on some of your medical equipment that you use and wearable devices in the home?
 Thank you.

 speaker